Project Updates

 Vehicles travelling under a permit must not travel off the approved route listed in the permit unless an updated permit is obtained from the National Heavy Vehicle Regulator.

-If you want more information about upcoming work, find the latest project update at the top of the page in Download documents.
+Find the latest project update at the top of the page in Download and Notifications.